Why Choose Surveying Engineering?

-Students in the Surveying Engineering program must complete trigonometry courses, have an aptitude for physical science and have the ability to work effectively as a team member.
+Students in the Surveying Engineering program must complete advanced mathematics, have an aptitude for physical science and have the ability to work effectively as a team member.

 The Bachelor of Science program in Surveying Engineering is designed to meet the needs of all students in the program.
-The Surveying Engineering program faculty, together with their program advisors, have revised the program's educational objectives as follows:
+The Surveying Engineering program educational objectives are as follows:

 There is a very high demand for surveying engineers, with five to six job opportunities for every graduate.
 Professional surveyors can choose to join an existing surveying and/or civil engineering firm or enter private practice following completion of licensing requirements.
 Graduates may also find employment with local, state and federal governmental agencies.
 In addition, surveying engineers are needed in resource recovery, oil and mineral exploration and other high-tech industries.